Kamov Ka-50: Ka-50N "Night Shark" and Ka-50Sh

 From the time the Ka-50 was ordered in 1987, it was known that the limited night-time capability of the original version would have to be upgraded to meet night attack requirements.
 Initially, Ka-50N was meant to be fitted with the Merkury Low-Light TV (LLTV) system.
-Due to lack of funding, the system was late and experienced reliability and capability issues.
+Due to a lack of funding, the system was late and experienced reliability and capability issues.
 As a result, focus shifted to forward looking infrared (FLIR) systems.
 Kamov drafted a design in 1993 that included the Shkval-N sighting system with an infrared sensor.
 Many variants were tried.
 On some, the original Shkval was supplemented by a thermal imaging system, while others saw a complete replacement by the Samshit day-and-night system (also used on Ka-52).
 Some of the imagers included in the trials were manufactured by the French SAGEM and Thomson companies.
 Kamov was forced to consider foreign analogues as a temporary replacement for domestic imaging systems because of their slow development.

 Trials led to two "final" versions: Ka-50N "Night Shark" (Ночная акула, "velvet belly lanternshark") and Ka-50Sh (Шар, "ball"; because of the spherical FLIR turret).
 The first Ka-50Sh, which was the eighth pre-production aircraft, Bort 018, first flew on 4 March 1997.
 The Kamov company and Black Shark logos were displayed on the endplate fins and the vertical tail.
 It featured the Samshit-50 system installed within a 640 mm (25 in) diameter sphere under the nose.
 Shkval system was moved to the nose cone area.
 Neither of the Ka-50 night-attack versions has entered full production.